Purification of Substances through Crystallization

 - Crystallization Vessel: A container in which the crystallization process takes place, such as a beaker or flask.

-- Stirrer: A tool used to stir the solution and promote crystal formation.
+- Stirrer (or stirring rod): A tool used to stir the solution and promote even crystal formation and prevent localized supersaturation.

-- Filter Paper: A porous material used to separate the crystals from the solution.
+- Filter Paper/Funnel: A porous material and a conical vessel used to separate the crystals from the mother liquor (the remaining solution).

 Types of Crystallization Experiments

-- Recrystallization: Involves dissolving an impure substance in a hot solvent and adding a small amount of a second solvent to induce crystallization.
+- Recrystallization: Involves dissolving an impure substance in a hot solvent, followed by cooling and the addition of a small amount of a second solvent (antisolvent) to reduce the solubility of the desired substance and induce crystallization.
+This helps to remove impurities.

 Data Analysis